What’s the Average Massachusetts Real Estate Commission Rate?

 How is the commission divided between agents?

-The commission that’s paid by the seller will typically be split among each agent and the brokerages through which they hang their real estate license.
-Let’s say you sell your Massachusetts home for $400,000 with a 6% commission rate.
+As with most aspects of a home sale, the commission terms can be subject to negotiation.
+Let’s say you sell your Massachusetts home for $400,000 and you agreed to pay a 3% commission to your listing agent and a 3% commission to the buyer’s agent.
 You pay a commission of $24,000, and each agent has a 70/30 split agreement with their brokerage.
 Here’s how that split on a single-family home might look:

 Are Massachusetts commission rates negotiable?